Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Maximum smoothed likelihood estimate

 \subsection{Smoothed likelihood}

 To perform parameter estimation, we extend the approach of \citet{levineBiometrika2011} that uses the smoothed likelihood to the case of mixed-type variables.
-Indeed, the observed variables contains continuous variables $\bxo_i$ and binary variables $\br_i$.
-Note that the smoothing is only performed on the densities and thus on the distributions of $\bxo_i$. \\ Let $S$ be the smoothing operator defined by
+Indeed, despite that all the elements of $\bx_i$ are continuous, the vector of indicator of response $\br_i$ is binary, thus the vector of the observed variables $(\bx_i^{\text{obs}\top},\br_i^\top)^\top$ is a vector of mixed-type variables.
+Note that the smoothing is only performed on the densities because these quantities are estimated non-parametrically.
+Thus, smoothing is made on the distributions of $\bxo_i$ for each component and there is no need to smooth the distributions of $\br_i$ for each component because these distribution are just defined as a product of probabilities (see \eqref{eq:melangeobs3}). \\ Let $S$ be the smoothing operator defined by

 and